 About the Program

-The art program within the Art Department at Spring Arbor University encourages students to express both technical and creative skills.
+The art program within the Department of Art & Design at Spring Arbor University encourages students to express both technical and creative skills.
 The various studio courses are structured in order to develop traditional academic competence in visual and tactile forms.
 The uniqueness, however, is the attention given to the development of each individual student, guiding them in discovering their own personal philosophy and artistic style.
 Five concentrations are available:

 - Graphic Design